-27. On June 23, 2020, the Department informed DeVry that it had received and would investigate several thousand BDR Applications from then-current and former DeVry students.
+36. On June 23, 2020, the Department informed DeVry that the Department had received and would investigate several thousand BDR Applications from then-current and former DeVry students.
 The Department undertook to inform DeVry of the applications on a rolling basis and allowed DeVry to respond to each, which DeVry promptly began to do.

-28. To date, DeVry has received over 30,000 BDR Applications from the Department.
-Many of the applications were filed as many as eight years before the Department sent them to DeVry.
-Equally problematic, many of the Department's notices to DeVry attached BDR Applications that are illegible, blank, or incomplete;
+37. To date, DeVry has received over 47,000 BDR Applications from the Department.Many of the applications were filed as many as eight years before the Department sent them to